 by Mike Ratliff

-For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.
-(Romans 1:18 ESV)
+18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, Romans 1:18 (NASB)

 The word translated as “wrath” is ὀργὴ, “anger, indignation, vengeance, wrath.”
 However, this is not an impulsive outburst of anger aimed capriciously at people whom God does not like.
 Instead, it is a a settled, determined response of a righteous God against sin (cf. Psalm 2:5, 12; 45:7; 75:8; 76:6, 7; 78:49-51; 90:7-9; Isaiah, 51:17; Jeremiah 25:15, 16; John 3:36; Romans 9:22; Ephesians 5:6; Colossians 3:5, 6).

-I have been listening to many of the objections in the debates done between Dr. James White with Roman Catholic Apologists, Atheist Apologists, and militant Arminian Apologists.
+I read and listened to innumerable objections in the debates done between some very solid Biblical scholars with Roman Catholic Apologists, Atheist Apologists, and militant Arminian Apologists.
 This next statement may be insightful or it may incite some to send me hate mail.
 In any case, here it is, “All three groups of people resort to the same argumentation when all of their points of contentions are addressed Biblically.
 They all fall back on a denial of the Doctrine of Original Sin.”
 They hate the God of Reformation Theology because He is wrathful, et cetera.
 We do not have the time or space to go into all their points here, but suffice it to say that natural man wants a god who just loves, loves, loves and does all he can to save everyone.
 Forget all that stuff about original sin and that offending the righteousness of a perfectly righteous and Holy God and that His Wrath burns against all sin as it should as we see in the rest of v18.
 Natural man suppresses the truth although the evidence from conscience, creation, and God’s Word is irrefutable.
 In any case, these people choose to resist and oppose God’s truth by holding fast to their sin (cf. Psalm 14:1; John 3:19, 20).